Bernardo Silva: 2018–present: Nations League titles and subsequent tournaments

+Despite an underwhelming World Cup tournament, his form improved under new manager Roberto Martínez, who used Silva as one of his pilar for his team.
+He would finish the UEFA Euro 2024 qualifiers campaign with three goals and four assists, including captaining Portugal for the first time on 11 September 2023, in a 9–0 home defeat of Luxembourg in the same phase, their biggest win in international history.

+On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+On 22 June, Silva scored his first goal in a major tournament for Portugal, being awarded player of the match, as he scored the first goal in a 3–0 win against Turkey, securing his country's qualification to the knockout phase.
+In Portugal's round of 16 match against Slovenia, he played the full 120 minutes and scored the team's third kick of the penalty shootout which they won 3–0.
+Portugal were eliminated in the quarter-finals to France after losing 5–3 in another penalty shootout, despite scoring his side's second spot kick.

+On 23 March 2025, Silva featured in his 100th international match for Portugal against Denmark during the Nations League quarter-finals, which ended in a 5–2 victory after extra time.
+After being selected for Portugal's squad for the finals, he and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain.

 Style of play

 Silva is a diminutive, elegant, and creative left-footed playmaker, with a slender build, who is capable of playing in several attacking and midfield positions.
 Throughout his career, he has been fielded in a variety of roles, including as a winger on either flank (although he favours the right side of the pitch), as a central midfielder, as a deep-lying playmaker, as an attacking midfielder, or even as a second striker; he has also been deployed in a false 9 role, or even as wing-back on occasion.
-He is mainly known for his technique, acceleration, agility, passing, vision, and dribbling skills, as well as his energy and defensive work-rate, which enables him to cover ground, press opponents, and start attacks after winning back possession.
+He is mainly known for his technique, acceleration, agility, passing, ball control, vision, creativity, and dribbling skills, as well as his energy and defensive work-rate, which enables him to cover ground, press opponents, and start attacks after winning back possession.
 Although he is known for his ability to carry the ball forward, run at defences, and retain possession, he is also known to be an intelligent team player, with a strong personality, who prefers to participate in the build-up of offensive plays rather than undertaking individual dribbling runs.
 Despite primarily being a creative midfielder, he is also capable of scoring goals himself.